 2. Stick to quiet settings when in relationship with an extreme introvert

 It’s a well-known fact that introverts are extremely sensitive to their surroundings.
-They don’t like big crowds, loud music or having to scream at the top of their lungs to make conversation.
+They don’t like big crowds, loud music, or having to scream.
 If you’re in a relationship with an extreme introvert, you can call them antisocial all you want, but you’ll have to learn to respect their choice in the matter.

 Figuring out alternative ways of dating an introvert as an extrovert is fairly simple.
 You just need to try to understand their basic reservations.
 Plan your dates in a quieter environment.
 If you want them to socialize with your friends, keep the gatherings small and intimate.
 Or, be creative in finding a middle ground.
 For example:

 3. Dating an introvert?
 Take it slow and steady

 An introvert takes their time to open up and let anyone into the sanctum sanctorum of their life.
-That includes their romantic partners too.
-It’s not that they don’t trust you or love you enough to let you in.
+That includes their romantic partners.
+It’s not that they don’t trust you or love you enough.
 It is just beyond them to open up too soon.
 To resolve any introvert-extrovert relationship conflict, you must understand this side of their personality.

-They need their partners to be patient and take a slow and steady approach in moving ahead.
-Saying ‘I love you’ too soon or barging into their personal space before they’ve welcomed you in can scare an introvert off.
-They may also take time to show their romantic side to you.
-If you want your relationship to work out, patience is your best friend.
+They need their partners to be patient and take a slow and steady approach.
+Saying “I love you” too soon or barging into their personal space before they’ve welcomed you in can scare an introvert off.
+With an introvert partner, patience is your best friend.

 Related Reading: 50 Rainy Day Date Ideas To Feel Close To Each Other